 Wavetool will work 7 days without a license on your computer.
 This is enough time for you to fall deeply in love with us.
 To make our platonic relationship official, get your Wavetool licenses in our shop.

 The Wavetool Lite License limits audio to 16 channels.
 All other features are exactly the same as in the Pro version, including SCP and RF integration.
 Please notice that buying Plugins for Wavetool Lite is not possible.
-This license is for one computer, and can remotely be controlled with a client.
+This license is for one computer, and can be remotely controlled.

 The Wavetool Pro License includes 64 channels of monitoring and amazing RF integration.You can expand your standard license with in-app plugin purchases.
-This license is for one computer, and can remotely be controlled with a client.
+This license is for one computer, and can remotely be controlled.

 The Wavetool Bundle license includes Wavetool with the Chat, Snapshots and a whooping 128 channels of monitoring!
 This is for all you crazy Wavetool lovers out there!